 an aptitude for maths, science and IT

 You need to be able to:

-- You could study for a relevant postgraduate qualification while you work.
-The University of Aberdeen and Robert Gordon University offer qualifications in Subsea Engineering, and the University of Strathclyde offers Subsea and Pipeline Engineering.
+You could study for a relevant postgraduate qualification (SCQF Level 11) while you work.
+The University of Aberdeen and Robert Gordon University offer postgraduate qualifications in subsea engineering.

-- For CEng you need to have a recognised Bachelor’s degree with Honours plus a recognised Masters degree (or equivalent), or a recognised Integrated Master of Engineering degree.
+For CEng you need to have a recognised Bachelor’s degree with Honours (SCQF Level 10) plus a recognised Masters degree (or equivalent), or a recognised Integrated Master of Engineering degree (SCQF Level 11).

 The Engineering Council sets and maintains the standards of the engineering profession in the UK.